SamuelMarks/evm/deploy/README.md

 It creates an Ethereum key for each node using the default password file, and a config.json file.
 The genesis file is used by evm to initialize the state with some funded accounts.
-It also created a Lachesis key and peers.json file defining the Lachesis network.
-The evml.toml file contains parameters for lachesis and evm.
+It also created a DAG1 key and peers.json file defining the DAG1 network.
+The evml.toml file contains parameters for dag1 and evm.

 ## DEPLOY